 - First time buyers (FTBs) can borrow 90% of the value of a home (10% minimum deposit).
 Five per cent of the total new lending to FTBs will be allowed above the 90% LTV limit. - For second and subsequent buyers (SSBs), banks must restrict lending for primary dwelling purchase above 80 per cent LTV to no more than 20 per cent of new lending to SSBs. - Bank must restrict lending for primary dwelling purchase above 3.5 times LTI to no more than 20 per cent of that aggregate value for FTBs and 10 per cent for SSBs. - Banks have to limit Buy-to-Let loans (BTL) above 70 per cent LTV to 10 per cent of all BTL loans.

-Transactions have slowed since macroprudential rules introduced
+Transaction growth has slowed since macroprudential rules introduced

-Irish house price valuations rose relative to other European countries in 2017 but remain below 2008 levels
+Irish house price valuations continue to rise but remain below 2008 levels